ethereum/solidity-blog/_posts/2022-12-07-solidity-developer-survey-2022-announcement.md

 category: Announcements
 ---

+It’s that time of the year.
+Drumroll, please! 🥁🥁🥁
-It's that time of the year again: Today, we are launching the [Solidity Developer Survey 2022](https://cryptpad.fr/form/#/2/form/view/HuPIRv4gvziSV0dPV1SJncKzYJXTVc8LGCaMfLUoj2c/).
+We are launching the [Solidity Developer Survey 2022](https://cryptpad.fr/form/#/2/form/view/HuPIRv4gvziSV0dPV1SJncKzYJXTVc8LGCaMfLUoj2c/)!

 Before we wrap up 2022 for good, we reach out to collect your feedback and insights!